-The Luna Universal One-Step Reaction Mix is supplied at 2X concentration and contains Hot-Start Taq DNA Polymerase, dNTPs, a fluorescent dsDNA-binding dye, and all required buffer components.
+The Luna Universal Probe One-Step Reaction Mix is supplied at 2X concentration and contains Hot-Start Taq DNA Polymerase, dNTPs, and all required buffer components.
 It is formulated with a unique passive reference dye that is compatible across a variety of instrument platforms, including those that require a high or low ROX reference signal.
 The Reaction Mix also features dUTP for carryover prevention and a non-fluorescent visible dye for monitoring reaction setup.
-This visible dye does not overlap spectrally with the included dsDNA-binding dye and does not interfere with real-time detection.
+This visible dye does not overlap spectrally with fluorophores commonly used in qPCR and does not interfere with real-time detection.